Already Answered

 Not an answer.
 An encounter.
 God never explains himself.
 He shows up, and for Job that turns out to be the thing he needed more than the answers he was demanding.

 The Catholic Church reads Job 19 at funerals.
-“I know that my Redeemer lives, and that he will at last stand forth upon the dust.”
+"I know that my vindicator lives, and that he will at last stand forth upon the dust."
 It is the line we say over caskets.
 The man who said it was a man in ruins, prosecuting God to his face.
 That is the range the tradition holds for us at the end.
-When there is nothing left to say, we borrow the words of a man who shouted at heaven for thirty-seven chapters.
+When there is nothing left to say, we borrow the words of a man who kept shouting into thirty-seven chapters of heaven's silence.

 I came to the Wisdom Books with almost no faith left.
 Job was not the first book I read, but it was one of the first that did not pretend the questions were easier than they are.
 I had my own version of that drift, years of it.
 The quiet, steady accumulation of things I had stopped praying about because the silence had started to feel like the answer.
 A faith I had mostly stopped performing, long before I admitted it.
 Reading Job did not give me back what I had lost.
 It gave me permission to stop pretending I had not lost it.